mshodge/changing-rooms/README.md

 ### Examples

-See `/examples` for CSV files for Cristiano Ronaldo, Lionel Messi, Roberto Carlos and of course, Steed Malbranque (see table example below).
+See `/examples` for CSV files for a number of world famous players including Steed Malbranque (see table example below).

 |player|team                         |season|
 |------|-----------------------------|------|